afk0901/gaida/assignments/day02/answers.md

 to prevent the client from breaking.

 ## Postgres?
-Postgres is a docker image that offers the PostgreSQL object-relational SQL database system.
+Postgres is a  PostgreSQL object-relational SQL database system.
 It's a yet another way to create, store and read data with the help of SQL.
 It's open source and free.
 Many people like it's architecture, data integrity, reliability and so on.
 Postgres is also often used as another name for PostgreSQL